-Child sexual abuse is difficult to measure because much of this abuse goes undetected and unreported.
+Continuous sexual abuse of a child is difficult to measure because much of this abuse goes undetected and unreported.
 Texas law reserves harsh punishment for offenders who sexually abuse children.
 The penalties are even more severe for those found guilty of continuous sexual abuse of a child.

 You need an attorney who will stand up for your rights and fight to try to achieve a favorable outcome.

-Dallas Defense Attorney for Continuous Sexual Abuse of a Child
+Continuous Sexual Abuse of a Child Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

-The laws concerning sexual abuse of a child are complex.
+The laws concerning the sexual abuse of a child are complex.
 If you’re not well-versed in Texas law and familiar with its courts, it will be an uphill battle to represent yourself in court.
-The Law Offices of Richard C. McConathy has handled thousands of criminal cases since 2002 in Tarrant, Dallas, Collin, Rockwall, Ellis, Kaufmann and Denton Counties.
+The Law Offices of Richard C. McConathy today for a consultation about your alleged offense in Irving, Dallas, Carrolton, Richardson, and surrounding areas of Dallas County, Texas.

 It’s crucial that you present a strong defense against these charges.
 If you are prosecuted to the fullest extent of the law, you could be going to prison for a very long time.
 The accomplished sex crimes attorneys at the Law Offices of Richard C. McConathy will fight to get you the best possible results.